Investing Strategy Research

 High Dividend Yield But No Dividend Growth – Courtesy of Stock Rover

 ENIA is the highest yield stock on the list, with 7.2% per year and a payout ratio of 35.4%, which looks OK.
 In Stock Rover, when you look at the Dividend Payments Trend on the right of the image, you can see the dividends are in continual decline.
 Also, if you look closely, you can see the Buffett Margin of Safety (Exclusive to Stock Rover) is at zero.
-The company’s market capitalization (stock market valuation) equals its future discounted cash flow (see intrinsic value).
+The company’s capitalization (stock market valuation) equals its future discounted cash flow (see intrinsic value).
 So there is some risk here.

 Screener Results – Brookfield Property (Ticker: BPR)